CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/what-is-a-variable.md

 ### Known Limitations

-#### Default Value can not reference other Variables
+#### Default Value can not use Variables

-Currently, default values cannot accept references to other variables.
+Currently, default values cannot use variables.
 However, this may change in the future.

 For examples of valid and invalid default values see [Variables with a Default Value][].